kilometersvi/Dongleless-myo/README.md

 #Dongleless Myo
 =======================

-For if you don't have your dongle but just need to control a linux system anyway, with a different dongle or you computer's built in bluetooth.
+For if you don't have your dongle but just need to use myo anyway, with a different dongle or you computer's built in bluetooth.

 ##Setup
 -------
-First, get a linux system, it's mainly been tested on debian and ubuntu.

-Second, go through the setup for bluez and [bluepy](https://github.com/IanHarvey/bluepy), and run the bluepy test program to make sure it works.
+Go through the setup for bluez and [bluepy](https://github.com/IanHarvey/bluepy), and run the bluepy test program to make sure it works.
 (This step can be a bit of a pain).
 Make sure the bluepy files are somewhere python can see.

-Download dongleless.py and put it somewhere convenient to import where it can import bluepy, and put myo_dicts.py in the same folder.
+Download project and put it somewhere convenient to import where it can import bluepy.

 ##Limitations
 -------------

-* Currently does not work with multiple myos.
-It appears bluepy can only listen to one connection at a time, and switching back and forth quickly seems to cause both myos to glitch.

-* There is a glitch where sometimes the myo stops receiving classifier indications, almost always after being taken off while the program is running.
-Plugging the myo in or letting it go to sleep by placing it on a flat surface for ~30 seconds fixes it.

-* Currently has a list of handles to read/write from, rather than using the uuids.
-It's possible, though unlikely, that a future firmware update will change those handles, in which case they would need to be updated in the code.
+* Tested only on Linux OS

 * Can't provide emg and pose data at the same time.
-Currently, it provides emg until it's synced, then provides poses instead.

 ##Usage
 -------